drunkenvalley/no-pressure/readme.md

 # No Pressure

 Welcome to the No Pressure website repository.
-This is a React project using Vite, TypeScript, SCSS and Tailwind.
+This is a [React](https://react.dev/) & [TypeScript](https://www.typescriptlang.org/) project built on [Vite](https://vitejs.dev/), with [SCSS](https://sass-lang.com/) and [Tailwind CSS](https://tailwindcss.com/) available for use.

 ## Getting started

 ### Requirements

+This project uses [Vite](https://vitejs.dev/), so it needs to meet the minimum requirements set forth there.

+With that in mind, the currently known requirements are:

 * Node version 14.18+, 16+